marcelh88/NECTR/README.md

 * **relation2id.txt**: All relations and the corresponding Ids, one per line.
 The first line is the number of relations.
 * **Categories.csv**: Each line has information about a category and the items belonging to that category.
 This file is used in the category-based evaluation and for visualization.

-* **Solutions_matrix.csv** (Optional; unzip the file Solutions_matrix.zip and place the csv file in the data folder): A matrix of **Solutions** x **Items** where each cell represents the number of times a specific item has been configured in the corresponding solution.
-This file is necessary for NECTR as an input to the neural autoencoder, whereas the other models do not require this file.

 All text files use `\t` as the column delimiter and the CSV files use `;`.

 ## Demo